mstksg/inCode/copy/entries/io-monad-harmful.md

 and Haskell could *still* do IO *with the same IO type*.

-The ability for Haskell to work with IO comes from the fact that we have a data type that represents IO actions, in the same way that `Bool` represents a boolean or `Integer` represents an integer.
+The ability for Haskell to work with IO comes from the fact that we have a regular ol' data type that represents IO actions, in the same way that `Bool` represents a boolean or `Integer` represents an integer.

 Saying "the IO monad" is literally the most misleading thing you could possibly say.
 IO in Haskell has nothing to do with monads.